 Unit supports the agency’s training function at the

 Office of Public Information

 Standards and Policy Administrator

 Legal Affairs Unit

 In an effort to enhance safety and security in its facilities, inmate orientation units have been established at Bridgeport CC, Corrigan-Radgowski CC, Hartford CC, Manson Youth Institution, New Haven CC and York CI.
 These orientation units have been designated to transition newly admitted inmates that exhibit difficulties adjusting to incarceration or have medical, mental health or detoxification concerns.

-The Department has enacted procedures to screen and identify inmates with severe mental illness prior to transfer to Northern Correctional Institution, the state’s male maximum-security prison.
+The Department has enacted procedures to screen and identify inmates with severe mental illness prior to transfer to the Administrative Segregation program at Northern Correctional Institution, the state’s male maximum-security prison.
 Mental health staff must review inmates in an effort to recognize any indicative signs of severe mental illness.
 In addition, procedures for the management of mentally ill inmates were enhanced at the Garner Correctional Institution.

 Programs and Treatment Division

 The Offender Classification & Population Management unit coordinated 68,790 transfers as of June 19, 2006.
 OCPM staff is also responsible for implementing an Offender Accountability Plan on all male inmates serving sentences of two years or greater.
 This plan is in concert with the Board of Pardons and Paroles’ recommendations for treatment and discretionary release to the community under supervision.

 The Offender Programs and Victim Services developed population specific programs for youth and female offenders, created new curriculum and facility-based job centers to facilitate re-entry planning, and expanded computerized tracking and data collection programs to assist with research and evidence-based services.